kbachir/DevOps-Notes/README.md

 S3 does NOT allow underscores.
 Naming convention is different, must use `-` instead.
 No caps either. aws s3

-make bucket `m3` s3://eng103a-karim-devops
+- Make bucket `m3` s3://eng103a-karim-devops

 We now have our own bucket in S3

-We'll make a file as usual: `sudo nano test.txt`
+- We'll make a file as usual: `sudo nano test.txt`

-We can add a file to our bucket through `aws s3 cp test.txt s3://eng103a-karim-devops`
+- We can add a file to our bucket through `aws s3 cp test.txt s3://eng103a-karim-devops`

-Downloading a file from our bucket to our local pc is the same process but with the source and destination locations reversed `aws s3 cp s3://eng103a-karim-devops ~`
+- Downloading a file from our bucket to our local pc is the same process but with the source and destination locations reversed `aws s3 cp s3://eng103a-karim-devops ~`

-To delete a bucket we use `aws s3 rb s3://`
+- To delete a bucket we use `aws s3 rb s3://`

-To delete a file we use `aws s3 rm s3://eng103a-karim-devops/<FileName>`
+- To delete a file we use `aws s3 rm s3://eng103a-karim-devops/<FileName>`

 More CLI Commands: https://docs.aws.amazon.com/cli/latest/userguide/cli-services-s3-commands.html#using-s3-commands-listing-buckets